 February crowds in Amsterdam

 February can still be cold, wet, and windy in Amsterdam.
 But ‘thanks’ to global warming, we have witnessed spring(ish) days as early as February.
 At the end of the month, you can get lucky and get fine weather with sporadic sunshine on Amsterdam’s canals.
 But honestly, the weather is a bit of a gamble.
-In terms of crowds, you have to keep an eye on winter vacations throughout the European continent.
+In terms of crowds, you must keep an eye on winter vacations throughout the European continent.
 School vacations and low hotel prices will make for some busy days in Amsterdam.
 School vacations in some parts of the Netherlands will make some days more alive than others.
 Our daily crowd predictions consider all these school vacations.

 Tourism in Amsterdam starts to pick up in March

 March is a beautiful month to visit Amsterdam.
 During the month, tourism starts to pick up, and the weather is improving quickly.
-Although there is sunshine to enjoy, the summer crowds aren’t there yet in the Dutch capital.
+Although there is sunshine to enjoy, the summer crowds aren’t yet in the Dutch capital.
 With spring kicking in, the first cruise ships and larger tour groups will make their way to the city.
 However, with no school vacations on the European continent and almost no public holidays, March is one of our favorite months to visit the Dutch capital.
 The weather can still be unpredictable, so we recommend bringing an umbrella.

 The Dutch Flower season starts end March and lasts until early May